 The majority of people that are addicted to Methamphetamine use the drug in its illicit forms: Meth and Crystal Meth.
 Meth is a crystalline powder that is most commonly white, though it can also be yellow, pink, or brown.
 It is odorless, bitter, and dissolvable in liquid.
 It’s most commonly consumed via smoking, snorting, or injecting.
 In some cases, it’s compressed into a pill and taken orally.
 Crystal Meth is clear or blue and takes the shape of coarse crystals that are typically smoked.
 Many drug dealers will also “cut” Meth with other substances to sell less of the actual drug for the same price and fetch a greater profit margin.
 In some cases, Methamphetamine is cut with prescription medications; these can range from Antidepressants to Opioids.
 These additives can be extremely dangerous due to drug interactions; they can also increase the risk of overdose.

-While the structural makeup of the two variations differ, both Meth and Crystal Meth are chemically the same thing.
+While the structural makeup of the 2 variations differ, both Meth and Crystal Meth are chemically the same thing.
 Street names for Methamphetamine include:

 - Redneck Cocaine

 The vast majority of Meth that is distributed today comes from illegal laboratories and imports.
 The product is typically cooked in “home labs” or “stove tops,” in which a few people will produce small amounts of the substance.
 Meth is also produced in cartel “super labs” that include professional-grade equipment to produce the drug at higher quantities and quality.
 The key ingredient in Meth is typically the Stimulant Ephedrine or Pseudoephedrine, which is found in some common over-the-counter cough and cold medications.
 Meth labs are notoriously dangerous because the gases and chemicals that are released during the drug’s creation process are toxic and combustible.

 Reach out to a treatment provider for free today.